SAP/fundamental-ngx/README.md

 Fundamental NGX is intended for use with Angular 7 or newer.

-Prior knowledge of Angular is recommended, to use fundamental-ngx library.
+Prior knowledge of Angular is recommended, to use the fundamental-ngx library.

 ## <a name="3"></a>3.
 Known Issues